EarlySight Secures CHF 6.1 Million to Advance Vision-Saving Technology

 EarlySight, a Geneva-based startup, is excited to announce the successful extension of its Seed round to CHF 6.1 million, with Zürcher Kantonalbank joining its strong syndicate of investors, which includes Verve Ventures, Nina Capital, NovaCapital, and CADFEM International GmbH.

 This new funding marks a significant milestone in its mission to transform retinal diagnostics.
-It will enable the startup to accelerate our pathway toward U.S. regulatory approval, launch its second-generation Cellularis® platform, and deepen its commercial collaborations worldwide.
+It will enable the startup to accelerate its pathway toward U.S. regulatory approval, launch its second-generation Cellularis® platform, and deepen its commercial collaborations worldwide.

 Transforming Retinal Diagnostics